Over the last 20 years, the performance gap between the FTSE 250 and FTSE 100 has been enormous.

 The FTSE 250’s CAPE ratio shows no signs of a bubble

-Earnings can be volatile from one year to the next, even for an in index like the FTSE 250.
+Earnings can be volatile from one year to the next, even for an index like the FTSE 250.
 CAPE gets around this by using ten-year average earnings, adjusted for inflation.

 These smoothed earnings give the CAPE ratio a much more stable base, making it a much more reliable indicator of value.